wolfv6/keybrd_DH/doc/keybrd_DH_library_developer_guide.md

 When a Key_Layered object is pressed, it gets the active layer from a LayerState object and then sends the appropriate element.
 Key_LayeredNav and Key_LayeredOperator objects consult two LayerState objects to determine which element to send.

-Key_LayeredKeysArray class has 4 primary layers:
+Key_LayeredKeys class has 4 primary layers:
 * NORMAL
 * TEN_KEY_OFF
 * TEN_KEY_ON (DataHand User's Guide describes this layer as a submode of NAS)